GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/resources-loading/index.md

 ## Make a custom loading screen

 Default intermediary loading screens can be replaced by custom scenes using the following events.
-A [resource bar](/gdevelop5/objects/resource-bar) can display the loading progress.
+A [resource bar](/gdevelop5/objects/resource-bar) can be used to display the loading progress.

 ![](loading-screen-events.png)